 The RA was established in 1768 by a group of artists led by the famed portraitist Joshua Reynolds.
 It's a privately funded institution led by artists and architects, and houses an art school.
 The collection focuses on British art and artists from the eighteenth century onwards.
 It contains almost 1,000 paintings including works by Gainsborough and Constable.

-To coincide with the Royal Academy of Arts' 2014 Summer Exhibition, Charles Saumarez Smith, Secretary and Chief Executive, shared his thoughts on ten of the organisation's rarely seen works.
+Charles Saumarez Smith, Secretary and Chief Executive of the RA from 2007 to 2018, shares his thoughts on some of the organisation's rarely seen works.